-Director, Portfolio Distinctions✉ John M. Davis, Jr., HonPSA, MPSA·
+Director, PSA Portfolios Distinction Program✉ John M. Davis, Jr., HonPSA, MPSA·

 To earn a Portfolio Distinction, a photographer produces a body of work that reflects his/her personal styles and photographic interest and submits it for review.
 A photographer may earn three levels of Portfolio Distinctions, each requiring a higher degree of both creative talent and number of submitted images.